OdysseasKr/irmas-cnn/README.md

 - VGG-16 [[paper] (https://arxiv.org/abs/1409.1556)]
 - A variation of the YOLO architecture [[paper] (https://arxiv.org/abs/1506.02640)]

-All of the models are implemented using the new higher level Tensorflow API.https://arxiv.org/abs/1409.1556
+All of the models are implemented using the new higher level Tensorflow API [[link](https://www.tensorflow.org/programmers_guide/#high_level_apis)].

 ### Using the DatasetPreprocessor

 The repository includes the DatasetPreprocessor class that extracts features from the raw files of the IRMAS dataset and stores them in easy to use .h5 files.
+All features are generated using Librosa [[link](https://librosa.github.io/)].

 Initialize the DatasetPreprocessor object like this: